thatisuday/ng-image-gallery/README.md

 ***

 # Features
-1. Provide support for thumbnail generation
+1. Provide support for thumbnail generation.
-2. Dynamic images.
-Populate images at any time.
+2. Dynamic population of images at any time.
 3. Lazy-loading of images, meaning... loading animation will be showed in the gallery until image is downloaded.
 4. jQuery independent with no dom manipulation at all.
 5. Smooth animations.